Baboy PHPigs

 In Short

 Feed is the biggest expense in raising pigs.
 Not housing, not meds, not labor.
 Feed.
-The DA and PIDS both put it at 57-70% of total production cost, and for backyard raisers buying commercial pellets by the sack, it can hit 80%.
+The DA and PIDS both put it at 57-70% of total production cost, and for backyard raisers buying commercial pellets by the sack, it can climb toward 80%.

 That means your margins live or die on two numbers: what you pay per kilo of feed, and how efficiently your pigs convert it.
 Everything else is noise.